 Add Servers

-Learn how to add servers on Clouddley.
+Learn how to add on Clouddley.

 In Clouddley, a server is any compute resource (VM, bare metal, or cloud instance) where you deploy your workloads to.
 Servers lets you manage workloads from one place, deploy faster, and monitor everything together.
 By adding your servers to Clouddley, you can see the compute resources in use on your Clouddley account.
 This guide walks you through adding new servers to Clouddley and removing existing ones.